enigmAsad/CUI-Web_Innovators_Hackathon/backend/BACKEND.md

 # Backend Documentation

+> [!WARNING]
+> **This document describes the full intended scope of the backend, including numerous features that are not currently active.** Many of the API endpoints listed here (such as Appointments, Crops, Records, and Tasks) are not enabled in the primary `server.js` file and will result in a `404 Not Found` error if called.
+Please refer to `api-docs.md` for a focused guide on the currently active endpoints.

 ## Project Overview

 This backend provides the API for a farming assistance platform.
 It handles user authentication, data storage for farmers and experts, appointments, blog posts, recommendations, and more.